A Cliffside Eco-Lodge That Attracts Backpackers and Malawians Alike

 An Eco-Retreat Near Lake Malawi with Breathtaking Views

 Need to retreat, recharge and connect with nature?
 Or maybe you’re game for a thrilling backpack through the mountainous region around Malawi’s Rift Valley?
-The Mushroom Farm is an Eco-Lodge nestled cliffside overlooking the beautiful Lake Malawi, Nyika National Park, the Rift Valley, and Tanzania's Mountain Range.
-Serving unique travelers who find this incredible gem, The Mushroom Farm offers backpackers an unforgettable opportunity to relax and unwind with breathtaking views from their own balconies, hammocks or place at the bar!
-Check out former owner Maddy McAllister’s cheerful video showing off some of this unique landscape.
+The Mushroom Farm is an Eco-Lodge in Livingstonia, Malawi, nestled cliffside overlooking the beautiful Lake Malawi, Nyika National Park, the Rift Valley, and Tanzania's Mountain Range.
+The Mushroom Farm offers visitors an unforgettable opportunity to relax and unwind with breathtaking views from their own balconies, hammocks or place at the bar.

 The Mushroom Farm faces the challenges of running an eco-lodge head on.
 It is continually finding ways to make their business more eco-friendly.
 Whether this means researching alternative building methods, finding ways to reduce and recycle waste, or buying more locally (and reducing transport) Katlyn and Paul are constantly reflecting on how they can be kinder to the Earth.
 The easiest option isn’t always the one that’s environmentally conscious.
 The Farm works to be creative and intentional with the space and with the community they are building and contributing to.
 Having the least negative impact on the surroundings and inspiring their visitors to be part of this same goal, is woven into every part of their process.

 Livingstonia community impact through employment and sponsorship